thewileylab/shinyBigQuery/README.md

 To integrate shinyBigQuery with your Shiny application place `bigquery_setup_ui()` and `bigquery_setup_server()` functions into your applications ui and server functions respectively.
-An example is given
-below:
+Note, as Google relys on OAuth 2.0 authentication, this application must run on port 8100 in a browser.
+An example is given below:

 ``` r
 library(shiny)